-Cincinnati Catastrophic Injury Lawyer Reviewing Paintball accident injuries
+Cincinnati, Ohio Catastrophic Injury Lawyer Reviewing Defective Sports Equipment and Paintball accident lawsuits

 Of the thousands of emergency room visits in the United States related to paintball injuries, the vast majority involve children under the age of 17.
 Most paintball accident injury reports are also considered preventable—the result of defective paintball guns or safety equipment, a dangerous field of play, negligent supervision of games, or the negligent use of equipment.